nudojacopo/nudojacopo/README.md

 ## Get in Touch

-Have a question, suggestion, or just want to chat about data science and social dynamics? 🤔 Don't hesitate to reach out! 📧 You can contact me via email at jacopo.nudo@gmail.com or connect with me on LinkedIn [Your LinkedIn Profile].
-Let's geek out over data together! 🤓💬
+Have a question, suggestion, or just want to chat about data science and social dynamics? 🤔 Don't hesitate to reach out! 📧 You can contact me via email at jacopo.nudo@gmail.com Let's geek out over data together! 🤓💬

 ## Keep Exploring